justinchuby/model-explorer-onnx/README.md

 ## Notes on representation

-Input/output/initializers in ONNX are values (edges), not nodes.
+Graph input/output/initializers in ONNX are values (edges), not nodes.
 A node is displayed here for visualization.
-Inputs that are initialized by initializers are displayed as `InitializedInput`.
-You may add "InitializedInput" to `Hide op nodes with labels below (comma separated)` settings option to hide these nodes.
-You may access settings by clicking on the gear icon on the top right corner on the model selection page.
+Graph inputs that are initialized by initializers are displayed as `InitializedInput`, and are displayed closer to nodes that use them.

 ## Screenshots